mrlt8/docker-wyze-bridge/README.md

 #### URLs

-`camera-nickname` is the name of the camera set in the Wyze app and is in lower cases with hyphens in place of spaces. e.g. 'Front Door' would be `/front-door`
+`camera-nickname` is the name of the camera set in the Wyze app and is in lower case with hyphens in place of spaces. e.g. 'Front Door' would be `/front-door`

 - RTMP:
 ```